-Let the Tour (and Eating) Begin
+Let the South Beach Food Tour (and Eating) Begin

-We met promptly at our assigned place incidentally NOT on South Beaches Ocean Drive but 2 blocks away.
-This may seem odd but out of all the restaurants we dined at that night only one of them was actually on the famous Ocean Drive!
-Hey, I’m not disappointed at all – this is what I REALLY loved about the tour…read on…I don’t want to spoil it for you.
+We met promptly at our assigned place incidentally NOT on South Beach’s Ocean Drive but two blocks away.
+This location may seem odd, but out of all the restaurants we dined at that night, only one of them was actually on the famous Ocean Drive!
+Hey, I’m not disappointed at all – this is what I loved about the tour.
+Read on; I don’t want to spoil it for you.

 Miami Culinary Tours – One Course at a Time